-I first heard about Crystal Falls when perusing fellow blogger Laura Churchill Duke’s write up on Valley Family Fun, so on a day off hubby and I decided to give it a go.
+I first heard about the Crystal Falls trail when perusing fellow blogger Laura Churchill Duke’s write up on Valley Family Fun, so on a day off hubby and I decided to give it a go.
 Laura had already gotten good directions from the Kingston Visitor Centre-we used those.
 I have included them below.
 Autumn is my favorite time of year and I love it especially for getting outdoors and exploring.

-Directions to Crystal Falls
+Directions to the Crystal Falls Trail

 Take Exit 17 to hwy 1 and continue west into Kingston, then turn left at the lights to Greenwood.
 Turn left at the lights in Greenwood ( across from Canadian Tire) and then right at the next set towards the mall.